sun-huangqingbo/multiplexed-image-annotator/README.md

-# A generic cell type annotator for highly multiplexed tissue images
+# RIBCA: A generic cell type annotator for highly multiplexed tissue images

 ## Overview
 This repository contains a flexible and robust cell-type annotation tool for highly multiplexed tissue images.
 Our paper can be found [here].
 It is generalizable to new image collections without extra fine-tuning.